 We work hard to make the dance experience organized and fun.
 Keeping you informed is one of our primary goals.
 Please read all newsletters and other school information.
-Important updates are emailed to the Head of Household or parent you designate at the time of registration.
-Please add the Coordinator's email address to your email contacts so as not to miss any important emails.
+Important updates are printed and handed out to our students at the conclusion of class.
 The same information will be posted on the Wauconda Park District website and Menagerie Dance Program Facebook page.